This country-specific Q&A gives a pragmatic overview of the law and practice of insurance & reinsurance law in the United Kingdom.

 The UK is a signatory of the New York Convention.
 The use of both arbitration and mediation is well established.
 In England and Wales, the relevant law governing arbitration is contained in the Arbitration Act 1996 and any arbitration must be conducted within the framework of this Act.
 There are limited opportunities to appeal the decision of an arbitral tribunal.

 What are the primary challenges to new market entrants?

-The UK has a long-established and therefore mature insurance market that covers all product lines in life, general insurance and reinsurance and it has the infrastructure and professional expertise to rival any other global insurance hub.
+The UK has a long-established and therefore mature insurance market that covers all product lines in life, general insurance and reinsurance and it has an infrastructure and depth of professional expertise rivalling any other global insurance hub.
 However, the past few years have seen extensive market consolidation in the pursuit of growth in an environment where rates have been falling, especially in competitive commercial lines.
 The soft market has resulted in low premium income in many lines and the ongoing low interest rate environment has made the operating environment challenging for any new market entrants.

 The political and commercial uncertainty introduced following the EU referendum has meant that new market entrants do not have the same degree of certainty in relation to the breadth of market they can operate in as was the case before the Brexit vote.
-Many new entrants looking to benefit from access to European markets may consider other jurisdictions than the UK until there is greater clarity about the outcome of the UK Government’s plans to leave the European Union.
+Potential new entrants looking to benefit from access to European markets may now consider jurisdictions other than the UK until there is greater clarity about the outcome of the UK Government’s plans to leave the EU.

 To what extent is the market being challenged by digital innovation?

 The London Market is expected to be transformed by digital innovation such as distributed ledger technology (“DLT).
 From the sharing of identical information across networks, to the cryptography-based protections built into the technology, DLT represents an exciting development in the fight against cybercrime for insurance industry stakeholders.